PavleVujicic/C-Programming-FinalProject/README.txt

 Pavle Vujicic

 #Purpose:
-program will simulate the escape by our heroes through Dragon’s Hollow, as the wizard’s flying monkeys and attack birds try to stop them.
+program will simulate the escape by heroes through Dragon’s Hollow, as the wizard’s flying monkeys and attack birds try to stop them.
 The program will be implemented as multi-process, with two separate instances of the same program.
 One process computes all participant moves and displays them on the screen in one terminal window, and the other process allows a spectator to view the identical escape output, at the same time, in a different window.
 Code will use well-designed modular functions, as well as inter-process communications (IPC) over stream sockets, to implement this simulation.

 #list of source code files: